 Shallow volcanic reef

-Shortboard to Semi-gun/Step-up surfboards
+Shortboard to step-up

-The start and end of both the dry and wet seasons
+Start and end of the dry-wet seasons

 From the beach keep an eye out for the obvious channel.